 “There is no substantively new information in this document and the issues have been previously reported,” a blog post posted by Paul Grewal, Vice President and Deputy General Counsel for Facebook reads.”As we have said many times, including last week to a British parliamentary committee, these are two distinct issues.
 One involved unconfirmed reports of scraping — accessing or collecting public data from our products using automated means — and the other involved policy violations by Aleksandr Kogan, an app developer who sold user data to Cambridge Analytica.
 This document proves the issues are separate; conflating them has the potential to mislead people.”

 Aleksandr Kogan is the app developer that sold data he collected about Facebook users to Cambridge Analytica.
-Facebook says it was not aware he made that sale until December 2015.

 In May of 2018 Cambridge Analytica officially ceased operations.
 At the time it said that it had been “the subject of numerous unfounded accusations and, despite the company’s efforts to correct the record, has been vilified for activities that are not only legal, but also widely accepted as a standard component of online advertising in both the political and commercial arenas.”

 Due to the scandal, the company said it had lost almost all of its customers and suppliers.

 - Reels are about to show up in yet another Facebook feature

 - Meta found over 400 mobile apps ‘designed to steal’ Facebook logins

 - When is the best time to post on Facebook?